Strategic Legal Solutions For Life's Important Moments

 • Will there be an equal or better financial situation at the new place of residence?

-Transitions in life are rarely smooth, but our attorneys are understanding of your situation and will provide you with legal options through their counsel.
+Transitions in life are rarely smooth, but our attorneys are understanding of your situation and will provide you with legal options.
 If the noncustodial parent verbally agrees to the relocation, it is essential to receive consent in writing.
-Visitation schedules and child support arrangements will likely need modification due to the change of primary residence.
+Visitation schedules and child support arrangements will likely need modification if there is a change of primary residence.

 Give Us A Call Today

 Bryant & Bleier, LLP is dedicated to helping our diverse clientele with their family challenges.
-For a free initial consultation about your situation, call us at 646-561-9227 or contact us online.
+For a consultation about your situation, call us at 646-561-9227 or contact us online.